monkey-projects/website/docs/content/security.md

 using them in a build that they are decrypted.

 The encryption key is safely stored in a vault with strict access restrictions.
-In addition, each customer receives a unique **initialization vector**, which is used to ensure that encrypted values are also unique and that other customer's users are not able to figure out your sensitive information.
+In addition, each organization receives a unique **initialization vector**, which is used to ensure that encrypted values are also unique and that other organization's users are not able to figure out your sensitive information.
 This initialization vector (and of course the encryption keys) never leave the backend.
 They are not transmitted to clients or other parties in any way.